jamesra/nornir.github.io/source/overview/overview.rst

 .. figure:: JamesRA.034.png
    :scale: 50%

-   Purple lines have been overlaid on the resulting mesh to show the subtle deformations that have been corrected.
+   Stright purple lines have been overlaid onto the yellow mesh to highlight the subtle deformation required.

 Volume registration
 ...................

 The final step is to map all sections to a single coordinate system.
 Nornir designates a section as the "center".
 It passes the control points for each slice-to-slice registration through any intermediate transformations between the section and the center.
 The result is a mapping that warps a section directly to the volume in a single step.

-Sadly there is no image for this.
 Figure 2 of the `Viking Viewer for Connectomics`_ paper demonstrates the concept.
+The modern implementation of Nornir uses radial basis functions to estimate the positions of control points that fall outside the boundaries of a mesh.

 .. _Viking Viewer for Connectomics: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3017751/